How to Start a Gym on a Budget

 Start building your growth plan

 Even though you’re bootstrapping it right now, doesn’t mean that’s always the case.
 If you’re looking to grow your fitness empire, having a plan on how you’re going to grow and fund it is vital.
 Are you looking for a bank?
 Investors?
-Have you considered crowdfunding to grow your gym?
+Have you considered finding local investors in your own community to grow your gym?

 Each of these different funding solutions are going to have a different cost of capital - and you also need to weigh the intangible benefits as well.
-For example, loan crowdfunding campaigns on Honeycomb are much more affordable than credit card debt or merchant cash advances, plus they give you an added marketing boost and connections to investors in your community.
-This is part of why businesses that crowdfund with Honeycomb see on average a 60% increase in yearly revenue.
+For example, local business investment offerings on Honeycomb are much more affordable than credit card debt or merchant cash advances, plus they give you an added marketing boost and connections to investors in your community.
+This is part of why businesses that work with Honeycomb see on average a 60% increase in yearly revenue.

 Breaking a sweat doesn’t have to break the bank

 You can start your gym business today if you start small and smart.
 Then, when you’re ready to grow, consider crowdfunding a small business loan from your greatest resource - your already-stellar client list!
 To learn more about Honeycomb campaigns, fill out the form below: